Regularity for convex viscosity solutions of Lagrangian mean curvature equation: Introduction

 Equation (\ref{s1}) originates in the special Lagrangian geometry of Harvey- Lawson \cite{HL}.
 The Lagrangian graph $(x,Du(x)) \subset \mathbb{C}^n$ is called special when the argument of the complex number $(1+i\lambda_1)...(1+i\lambda_n)$ or the phase $\psi$ is constant, and it is special if and only if $(x,Du(x))$ is a (volume minimizing) minimal surface in $(\mathbb{C}^n,dx^2+dy^2)$ \cite{HL}.

 A dual form of (\ref{s1}) is the Monge-Amp\`ere equation

 This is the potential equation for special Lagrangian submanifolds in $(\mathbb {C}^n, dxdy)$ as introduced in \cite{Hi}.
-The gradient graph $(x,Du(x))$ is volume maximizing in this pseudo-Euclidean space as shown by Warren \cite{W}.
+The gradient graph $(x,Du(x))$ is volume maximizing in this pseudo-Euclidean space, as shown by Warren \cite{W}.
 In the 1980s, Mealy \cite{Me} showed that an equivalent algebraic form of the above equation is the potential equation for his volume maximizing special Lagrangian submanifolds in $(\mathbb C^n, dx^2-dy^2)$.

 The regularity of solutions is a fundamental problem for these geometrically and analytically significant equations.
-Our main result is the following: \begin{theorem} Let $u$ be a convex viscosity solution of \eqref{slag} on $B_1(0)\subset\mathbb R^n$ where $\psi\in C^{2,\alpha}(B_1)$.
-Then $u\in C^{4,\alpha}(B_1)$, and we have a Hessian bound
+Our main results are the following: \begin{theorem} Let $u$ be a convex viscosity solution of \eqref{slag} on $B_1(0)\subset\mathbb R^n$, where $\psi\in C^{2,\alpha}(B_1)$.
+Then $u\in C^{4,\alpha}(B_1)$. \end{theorem}